amiabix/Miden-Zcash/README.md

 - State persistence uses IndexedDB in browser environments and the file system in Node.js environments.
 The `MerkleTreePersistence` class handles serialization and deserialization of tree state.
 The note cache uses a similar persistence mechanism, storing notes and spent nullifiers separately for efficient updates.

-## Transaction Flow

-When a user initiates a transparent transaction, the `ZcashModule.sendTransaction()` method is called with transaction parameters.
-The module delegates to `ZcashProvider.sendTransaction()`, which first validates the addresses and checks RPC connectivity.

-**Automatic Address Import:** Before building the transaction, the wallet automatically imports the transparent address into the local zcashd node using `importaddress` RPC command.
-This ensures that `listunspent` can discover UTXOs.
-If no UTXOs are found in the cache, the wallet triggers an automatic sync of the transparent address.

-The provider calls `ZcashTransactionBuilder.buildTransaction()` to construct the transaction.
-The transaction builder calls `selectUTXOs()` which queries the UTXO cache.
-If the cache is empty, it falls back to an RPC `listunspent` call.
-The RPC client converts all amounts from ZEC (decimal) to zatoshi (integer) when receiving responses.
-UTXOs are selected using the largest-first strategy, and change is calculated.
-The builder includes safeguards to detect and convert any amounts that appear to be in ZEC format.

-The builder constructs the transaction structure with inputs and outputs, then calls `ZcashSigner.signTransaction()` to sign each input.
-After signing, the transaction is serialized to hex format by `TransactionSerializer.serialize()`.
-The serialized transaction is validated by `TransactionValidator.validate()` to ensure it meets Zcash protocol requirements.
-Finally, the transaction is broadcast via RPC `sendrawtransaction` and the transaction ID is returned.

-For shielded transactions, the flow begins with `ZcashModule.sendShieldedTransaction()`.
-The provider first checks that notes exist in the cache by calling `NoteSelector.selectNotes()`.
-If no notes are found, an error is thrown instructing the user to sync the address first.

-Selected notes are passed to `ShieldedTransactionBuilder.buildShieldedTransaction()`, which constructs spend descriptions with nullifiers and Merkle tree witnesses.
-Output descriptions are built for the recipient and change, with encrypted notes and commitments.

 <img width="975" height="835" alt="Screenshot 2025-12-04 at 4 08 04 PM" src="https://github.com/user-attachments/assets/bbd39613-13cd-4689-ae9a-a3cd8c1454ea" />

 link to the explorer: https://testnet.cipherscan.app/address/tmQpa1o4w5QMnjhv7bS1tN6iHiragzYvF6Q